sirisian/ecmascript-types/primitivemetadata.md

 }
 ```

 Both operators compose for combined types.
-When the target is `float32.<{ m:1, ..., exclusiveMinimum: 0 }>`, the compiler decomposes into Dimensions and NumberBounds slots and invokes both cast operators. `NumberBounds.validate()` runs at the cast boundary (elided for compile-time-provable constant literals).
+When the target is `float32.<{ m:1, ..., bounds: 0<.. }>`, the compiler decomposes into Dimensions and NumberBounds slots and invokes both cast operators. `NumberBounds.validate()` runs at the cast boundary (elided for compile-time-provable constant literals).

 ### Cast Operator Invocation Points